What's New in Sustainability

 Eighteen percent of USU Dining Services food purchases were grown, processed, or both.

-USU recycles about 25% of its waste stream each year, including paper, cardboard, plastics 1-7, glass, metal, rigid Styrofoam, batteries, and more.
-Learn more about USU Recycling Center!
+USU recycles about 25% of its waste each year, including paper, cardboard, plastics 1-7, glass, metal, rigid Styrofoam, batteries, and more.
+Learn more about recycling.

 USU Central Heating